rustho/mcp-gen/README.md

 2. Add this token to your GitHub repository as a secret named `NPM_TOKEN`
 3. Update the package name in package.json to avoid conflicts

+## Contributing

+We welcome contributions from the community!
+Please read our [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License

 [ISC](LICENSE) © 2025 [Rustho](https://github.com/rustho).
 Free to use, modify and distribute.